10 Red, White, and Blue Treats for Independence Day

 Any holiday means special food, and since the Fourth of July isn't a "candy holiday," we need to make up for it with ice cream, fresh fruit, and other delightful dishes!
-Here are ten delicious ways to spark up recipes by giving them the colors of the American flag.
+Here are 10 delicious ways to spice up recipes by giving them the colors of the American flag.

 The secret to layering this potent punch is two different colors of Gatorade, keeping the lighter, sugar-free version on top.
 The heaviest layer of pina colada is on the bottom.
 Be sure to take a picture, because they will be consumed posthaste.
 The recipe is at Rolling Out.